 You can choose to import or not the camera, if there is a camera in your project.
 If you check Import Camera, there are two other options you need to choose from: As Key values and As Raw values.

-As Key values: imports the camera with its different movement keys in the timeline.
+As Key values: imports the camera with its different movement keyframes in the timeline.

-As Raw values: imports the camera without the keys, creating one key for each image, making the timing of the camera no longer editable.
+As Raw values: imports the camera without the movement keyframes, creating one keyframe for each image, making the timing of the camera no longer editable.

 Layer Colors and Blending Modes import all the colors and blending modes of your layers.